AdellTatr/korpsearch/README.md

 - [PyPy](https://www.pypy.org/) if you want building and search to be around twice as fast

+- [patch-ng](https://pypi.org/project/patch-ng/) a library to parse and apply unified diffs (required for the 'lmdb' package in PyPy)

+- [lmdb](https://pypi.org/project/lmdb/) if you want to sort using the LMDB 'Lightning' Database

+- [prettytable](https://pypi.org/project/prettytable/) to print test results in an formatted ASCII tables

 ## Building inverted indexes

 Before you can start searching in a corpus you have to build the corpus index, and then some inverted indexes.
 If you want help, run: